spdk/spdk/doc/bdev.md

 ## RAID {#bdev_ug_raid}

 RAID virtual bdev module provides functionality to combine any SPDK bdevs into one RAID bdev.
-Currently SPDK supports only RAID 0.
+Currently SPDK supports RAID0, Concat, RAID1 and RAID5F levels.
+To enable RAID5F, configure SPDK using the `--with-raid5f` option.
+For RAID levels with redundancy (1 and 5F) degraded operation and rebuild are supported.
 RAID metadata may be stored on member disks if enabled when creating the RAID bdev, so user does not have to recreate the RAID volume when restarting application.
 It is not enabled by default for backward compatibility.
 User may specify member disks to create